-Why are you Writing an Accounting Policy & Procedure Manual?
+Why are you Writing an SEC Accounting Manual of Policies & Procedures?

 Accounting Best Practices are Key to Internal Controls

 Both the Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB) recognize policies and procedures as key elements of internal controls.
 Templates from Bizmanualz help you quickly implement an effective system of financial controls to achieve compliance with Generally Accepted Accounting Principles (GAAP), Sarbanes-Oxley (SOX) Section 404 and similar EU directives (IFRS) using industry best practices.
 Our templates help you not have to write accounting policies and procedures manuals from scratch.

 The resulting accounting policy and procedure documentation serves as a training tool for your accounting staff.
 Communication is essential to your internal control framework, and documented accounting policies and procedures are one of the best ways to communicate essential accounting information and make sure everyone in accounting is “on the same page”.
 Well-designed accounting policies and procedures documentation promotes understanding between accounting and other departments.
 Well-written accounting procedures enhance your accounting audit process, as well.